Last updated on July 1st, 2023 at 11:45 pm

 SINGLE PHASE SUPPLY

-- Single-phase supply is normally used for appliances that need a voltage of 220 to 250 V, for example, light, fans.
+- A single-phase supply is normally used for appliances that need a voltage of 220 to 250 V, for example, light, fans.
 TV, video, etc.

 - In single-phase, there are three wires